datajake1999/OPL3GM_VSTi/readme.md

 You also can combine OPL3 mode with Doom 1.666 modes. eg set variable to "-opl3-doom1"

+# Known Bugs
+The original MIDI drivers that this project replicates have known issues.
+For historical accuracy, these are replicated and will not be addressed.

+* When the Apogee driver receives a command to reset all controllers, the MIDI programs on all channels are also reset.
+* The stereo channels in the Doom driver are reversed when in OPL3 mode.
+* The Windows 9x driver has a pitch bend underflow bug where the lowest pitch bend value wraps to the highest possible value.

-# Automatable parameters
+# Automatable Parameters

 * Volume: Synth master volume.
 * VolumeDisplay: Sets the unit for displaying the aforementioned Volume parameter, either dB or %.
 * DCBlock: Filters out DC offset from the final output.
 * NoiseGate: Gates low level noise from the final output.
-* Transpose: Applies an offset to Incoming MIDI notes.
+* Transpose: Applies an offset to incoming MIDI notes.
 * Emulator: Selects the OPL3 emulator that will be used.
-Nuked Is more accurate, while DOSBox runs faster.
+Nuked is more accurate, while DOSBox runs faster.
 * HQResample: Internally Runs OPL3 emulation at the native OPL3 sample rate (49716 hZ), then resamples to the host sample rate using a decent algorithm.
-* PushMidi: Queue's MIDI events Instead of processing them Immediately.
+* PushMidi: Queue's MIDI events instead of processing them immediately.
 Queued events have sample accurate timing, while immediate events can have jittery playback with large audio buffers.

 # What's with the GUI?

-The User Interfaces of most audio plug-ins draw graphics directly to the screen.
-The problem with this approach Is that these controls aren't seen by assistive technology such as screen readers, which are designed to work with native Operating System controls.
+The user interfaces of most audio plug-ins draw graphics directly to the screen.
+The problem with this approach is that these controls aren't seen by assistive technology such as screen readers, which are designed to work with native operating system controls.
 This project aims to change that.
-The UI has been programmed from the ground up using raw Win32 with mostly standard controls, The only exception being the Virtual MIDI Keyboard.
+The UI has been programmed from the ground up using raw Win32 with mostly standard controls, the only exception being the virtual MIDI keyboard.

 ## Guide to the GUI